Braemar Energy Ventures

 Series A in 2008

-Laser Light Engines, Inc. specializes in the design, development, and manufacturing of digitally controlled laser-driven light engines intended for illumination applications.
-Established in 2008 and headquartered in Salem, New Hampshire, the company focuses on advancing laser illumination technologies that enhance digital projection.
-By replacing traditional lamps, Laser Light Engines delivers significantly brighter colors and sharper images, while also reducing energy consumption and operational costs.
-This innovation allows clients to achieve superior projected images, marking a notable improvement in projection quality.
+Laser Light Engines, Inc. is a company that specializes in the design, development, and manufacturing of digitally controlled laser-driven light engines for illumination applications.
+Established in 2008 and headquartered in Salem, New Hampshire, the company has pioneered laser illumination technologies that enhance digital projection capabilities.
+By replacing traditional lamps, these technologies deliver significantly brighter colors and sharper images while reducing energy consumption and costs.
+Laser Light Engines aims to provide clients with superior projected images, marking a notable advancement in the field of illumination.

 Luminus Devices